daliusd/ghlite.nvim/README.md

 ## PR Review using ghlite.nvim

-- Run `:GHLitePRCheckout` and select PR you want to review
+- Run `:GHLitePRSelect` or `:GHLitePRCheckout` and select PR you want to review.
+PR view will open.
+You can open `:GHLitePRView` anytime later to refresh/reopen PR view.

-- Run `:GHLitePRView` to get PR summary in case you have not seen it already.
-  Use default vim shortcut `gx` to open links in this view.

 - Run `:GHLitePRDiff` to see diff of PR so you could review it in single window.
 Use `gf` in this buffer to go to specific file and line if you want